aimacode/aima-python/README.md

 **Edition policy (3rd vs 4th).** As [Peter Norvig stated](https://github.com/aimacode/aima-python/issues/1188#issuecomment-641669882), we are *not* maintaining two parallel editions — all new work should move toward the 4th edition.
 Concretely:

 - The **4th edition is canonical**: new algorithms, fixes and pseudocode references should follow the 4e numbering and content.
-- Some modules still come in pairs (e.g. `agents.py` / `agents4e.py`).
-The unsuffixed modules are the primary, fully-tested base that the notebooks and tests use today; the `*4e.py` modules carry 4e-specific ports and algorithms not present in the 3e files.
-We are **converging on a single version per module**; until that migration is complete, prefer adding 4e content over extending the 3e-only versions.
-- New 4th-edition-only material (e.g. `deep_learning4e.py`, `game_theory4e.py`, `perception4e.py`) lives directly in its 4e module.
+- The 3e/4e split is **done**: there is now a **single version per module** (no `*4e.py` files remain).
+The old 3e/4e pairs have been merged — the canonical implementation was kept and any genuinely-new 4e algorithms were folded in — and the 4e-only modules (`deep_learning.py`, `game_theory.py`, `making_simple_decisions.py`, `perception.py`) were de-suffixed.
+Add new 4e content directly to the relevant module.

 # Structure of the Project

 When complete, this project will have Python implementations for all the pseudocode algorithms in the book, as well as tests and examples of use.
-For each major topic, such as `search`, we provide the following  files:

-- `search.ipynb` and `search.py`: Implementations of all the pseudocode algorithms, and necessary support functions/classes/data.
-The `.py` file is generated automatically from the `.ipynb` file; the idea is that it is easier to read the documentation in the `.ipynb` file.
-- `search_XX.ipynb`: Notebooks that show how to use the code, broken out into various topics (the `XX`).
+The code is organised into three top-level folders:

+- **`aima/`** — the importable Python package: one module per major topic (e.g. `aima/search.py`) with the implementations of the pseudocode algorithms and their support functions/classes/data.
+- **`notebooks/`** — the Jupyter notebooks that explain and demonstrate the code (e.g. `notebooks/search.ipynb`), plus the per-chapter `notebooks/chapterNN/` demos.
+Each notebook starts with a small bootstrap cell so it runs correctly from the `notebooks/` folder (it `chdir`s to the repo root so `from aima import ...` and the `aima-data/`/`images/` paths resolve).
-- `tests/test_search.py`: A lightweight test suite, using `assert` statements, designed for use with [`py.test`](http://pytest.org/latest/), but also usable on their own.
+- **`tests/`** — a lightweight test suite (e.g. `tests/test_search.py`), using `assert` statements, designed for use with [`py.test`](http://pytest.org/latest/) but also usable on their own.

 # Python 3.9 and up